mactrz/Workout-Manager/README.md

 Workout manager allows you to create and manage workouts.

+You can add, remove and edit workouts with their exercises.

-You can register your performance and then view your progress using charts.
+You can then register your performance in those workouts and view your progress using charts in the Data tab.

 ## Docker containers